MizaGBF/GBFAL/readme.md

 It's designed to limit the memory usage while keeping the Updater always busy, to not have idle/dead times.

 ### Additional Notes
-- Use one of the `server` scripts to start a Python HTTP server and test the project locally, in your web browser.
-- Or, on other OS, just run `python-m http.server` in a terminal, in the project folder.
+- For testing, just run `python-m http.server` in a terminal, in the parent folder of the project, with [GBFML](https://github.com/MizaGBF/GBFML) on the side.
 - [GBFAP](https://github.com/MizaGBF/GBFAP) is the sister project, dealing with character animations.
 It reuses some Javascript, HTML, CSS and Python code.
 - For developers, I documented some things in this [file](https://github.com/MizaGBF/GBFAL/blob/main/docs.md).